 Why Should You Use Amex Travel?

-The main reason to book with American Express Travel is to benefit from its incredible customer service.
-If you run into any problems during your trip (like delays, cancellations, overbookings, etc.), you can connect with a live travel agent by phone 24/7 who will work with you to find a solution.
+The main reason to book with American Express Travel is the incredible customer service.
+If you run into any problems during your trip (like delays, cancellations, over-bookings, etc.), you can connect with a live travel agent by phone 24/7 who will work with you to find a solution.

-Additionally, if you hold an American Express card that earns Membership Rewards points, you can often earn 2x points or more by using it to pay for travel services booked through Amex.
+Additionally, if you hold an Amex card that earns Membership Rewards points, you can often earn 2x points or more by using it to pay for travel services booked through Amex Travel.

-Hot Tip: If you use The Platinum Card® from American Express, you can earn 5X Membership Rewards points on flights booked directly with airlines or with American Express Travel.
-This includes eligible hotels as well when booked with Amex Travel.
+Hot Tip: If you use your Amex Platinum card, you can earn 5x Membership Rewards points on flights booked directly with airlines or with American Express Travel.

 Fees for Using the Portal

-Anytime you book a flight through the Amex portal (either on its own or as part of a package), you’ll pay a fee of $6.99 for domestic flights and $10.99 for international.
-The fees are waived if you have The Platinum Card® from American Express and are logged in.
+Anytime you book a flight through the Amex portal (either on its own or as part of a package), you’ll pay a fee of $6.99 for domestic flights and $10.99 for international flights.

 Below, we’ll take a look at how to use Amex Travel to book flights, hotels, vacation packages, rental cars, and cruises.